Direct loan program allows VA to provide funds directly to Native American Veterans living on tribal land to purchase or build a home.

 Guidelines when visiting the RO for an in-person appointment:

-1. A facemask is required for all visitors.
+1. A face mask is currently optional for all visitors.

 2. Visitors must be able to respond negatively to all screening questions that will be asked upon entrance to the building.
 Screening questions can be found here: Covid-19 Screener (va.gov).

-3. Visitors may only be accompanied by one caregiver if needed during their appointment.
+3. Visitors may be accompanied by one person if needed during their appointment.

 4. Please arrive no earlier than 15 minutes prior to your appointment.